“Don’t ask what the world needs.

 Because what the world needs is people who have come alive.”

-You are making an investment in the growth, development and character of your child as well as providing him or her an amazing experience.
-Venture Off is a branch of University School of Colorado Springs and as a school we are excited to offer trips, our students regularly have the opportunity to go on, to more and more schools/students across the country.
+You are making an investment in the growth, development, and character of your child, as well as providing him or her an amazing experience.
+Venture Off is a branch of The University School in Colorado Springs.
+As a school, we are excited to offer trips in which our students regularly have the opportunity to participate, to more schools/students across the country.

 We will be relying on your child to meet our school’s expectations for behavior and effort in order to successfully complete their trip.
 We understand and expect there to be varying levels of motivation.
-We understand there could be homesickness, doubt, lack of confidence, or even a desire to give up but we will help them work through these challenges.
+We understand there could be homesickness, doubt, lack of confidence, or even a desire to give up, but we will help them work through these challenges.
 Our desire is to help students push past adversity and doubt and successfully complete their trip.
-If, however, a student is determined to leave we simply cannot and will not make them stay.
-A student who is unwilling to fully participate or corporate can compromise their safety and quality of the trip for the rest of the students and will contact you to arrange for travel home.
+If, however, a student is determined to leave, we simply cannot and will not make them stay.
+A student who is unwilling to fully participate or cooperate can compromise their safety and quality of the trip for the rest of the students.
+In this case, students will contact you to arrange for travel home.
 We recommend reviewing this information with your child.

-We have over 14 years of experience leading youth groups into the wild.
-We have qualified leaders who have many hours of experience in all areas that we experience.
-All of our leaders are at least CPR and First Aid certified as well as having at least one leader who is a Wilderness First Responder.
-Statistically speaking students are more likely to get injured on the drive to the airport to drop them off then they will on any wilderness activity we do.
+We have over 15 years of experience leading youth groups into the wild.
+We have qualified leaders who have many hours of experience in all areas we will be experiencing.
+All of our leaders are at least CPR and First Aid certified, and we have at least one leader who is a Wilderness First Responder.
+Statistically speaking, students are more likely to get injured on the drive to the airport to drop them off than they will during any wilderness activity we do.

-The ability to communicate with emergency help is always a priority with us.
-On each trip we will carry a device called “SPOT” which allows us, through satellite technology, the ability to send for local search and rescue support from anywhere in the country.
-SPOT also allows family and friends to track our every move and see our current location any time of day on the internet using Google maps.
+The ability to communicate with emergency help is always a priority to us.
+On each trip, we carry a device called “SPOT” which allows us, through satellite technology, to send for local search and rescue support from anywhere in the country.
+SPOT also allows family and friends to track our every move and see our current location any time using Google maps.

-Yet risk and uncertainty are central to the concept of adventure.
+Risk and uncertainty are central to the concept of adventure.
 The intent is not to avoid activities involving risk but to embrace them.
 Risk is a platform for delivering meaning, growth, physical fitness, and leadership.
 Our staff is trained to identify and manage the risks of travel in remote areas.
-While our instructors are trained you must take responsibility for your own well being and follow all instructions.
-You should come to your course prepared to work hard, take responsibility for yourself, and master the skills taught on the expedition because you will be traveling in a remote area, hours or even days, from definitive medical care.
+While our instructors are trained, students must take responsibility for their own well being and follow all instructions.
+Students must come to the course prepared to work hard, take responsibility for themselves, and master the skills taught on the expedition–we will be traveling to remote areas, which can be hours or even days from definitive medical care.

-For your safety, it is extremely important that you share any and all medical or psychological issues you have when filling out the medical history section of the application.
+For your child’s safety, it is extremely important that you share any and all medical or psychological issues your student has when filling out the medical history section of the application.